Bachelor of Jazz Studies Student Handbook

 Attendance at Masterclasses and Studio Classes is an important part of studies at DFOM.
 Other more specific attendance requirements will be set by each instrument/voice area, as will regulations about collaborative musicians.
 Students’ attendance and preparation for Masterclasses and Studio Classes may be reflected in their Major Practical Study grade.

-Absences of more than 120 hours:
+Absences of more than 120 hours (more than five consecutive days):

 This is an extraordinary request, and students must seek permission from the Associate Dean and their instructors.
-Students are required to make an appointment with the Student Advisor or Graduate Program Assistant to discuss their request; they will fill out a portion of the DFOM Long Absence request form, which will be forwarded to their instructors by the Student Advisor/Graduate Program Assistant for approval.
+Students are required to make an appointment with the Undergraduate Student Advisor or Graduate Program Assistant to discuss their request; they will fill out a portion of the DFOM Long Absence request form, which will be forwarded to their instructors by the Undergraduate Student Advisor/Graduate Program Assistant for approval.

 The Associate Dean will review the request, which may be approved or denied in entirety or approved for selected courses.